RishiGupta12/SerialPundit/README.md

 - Fully Optimized for power, performance and memory.
 - Support for fault tolerant and recoverable application design.
 - Extensively documented both Java (online javadocs) and C code.
-- Scripts for quickly building and testing project.
+- Scripts for quick builds, tests, installation etc.

 ##Drivers and Services